 A continuing review of tax processes and procedures to ensure efficiency of process and compliance with current requirements;

-Regular meetings between Group Tax and relevant areas of the business;
+Regular meetings and business partnering between Group Tax and relevant areas of the business;

-A continuous review of tax risks and discussion of material tax risks with the Chief Finance Officer (the Senior Accounting Officer for the YBS Group).
+A continuous review of tax risks and discussion of emerging tax risks with the Chief Finance Office.

-The YBS Group seeks to maintain a pro-active, open and professional working relationship with HMRC and is willing to co-operate with HMRC on any reasonable enquiry into any aspect of its activity that is relevant to its tax liabilities.
+The YBS Group maintains a pro-active, honest and transparent professional working relationship with HMRC and is willing to co-operate with HMRC on any reasonable enquiry into any aspect of its activity that is relevant to its tax liabilities.

-The YBS Group will approach its Customer Compliance Manager in real time with regard to any significant areas of tax risk and will constructively discuss them in an open manner.
+The YBS Group will approach its Customer Compliance Manager in real time regarding any significant areas of tax risk and will constructively discuss them in an open manner.
 The Board is updated twice a year on the status of the Group’s tax position, including the relationship with HMRC, and on any specific tax risks and tax developments.

-All enquiries from HMRC, and all correspondence and negotiations with HMRC, are managed on behalf of the Board by Group Tax, with additional support from management and external professional advisers as appropriate.
+All enquiries from HMRC, and all correspondence and negotiations with HMRC, are managed on behalf of the Board by Group Tax, with additional support from management and external professional advisers if required.